 Ich (Ichthyophthirius multifilius)

 Ich, which often manifests as small white dots around the mouth area or the fins of the Betta, is a protozoan parasite.
-A Siamese fighting fish (betta fish)usually deals this parasite when the temp in the container drops below 80 levels for long periods of time.
+A Siamese fighting fish (betta fish)usually deals with this parasite when the temp in the container drops below 80 levels for long periods of time.

 To avoid ich from inside your fish, you can boost the temp of the water above 80 degrees Fahrenheit and add 3 teaspoons of sodium per gallon of water in your container.
 In case your Betta already has ich, medications with methylene blue or malachite green can help get rid of the parasite.

-Velvet or oodinium
+Velvet or Oodinium

 This parasite often impacts fish that are stressed out by bad water conditions, shipping or cool water.
 This may be avoided by properly looking after your Betta and its own container.
 Medications like Jungle’s Velvet Safeguard and acriflavine may help remove this parasite from your Betta’s system.